confluentinc/schema-registry/docs/serializer-formatter.rst

 ``value.subject.name.strategy``
   Determines how to construct the subject name under which the value schema is registered with the schema registry.

-  Any implementation of ``io.confluent.kafka.serializers.subject.SubjectNameStrategy`` can be specified.
+  Any implementation of ``io.confluent.kafka.serializers.subject.v1.SubjectNameStrategy`` can be specified.
 By default, <topic>-value is used as subject.
+  Specifying an implementation of ``io.confluent.kafka.serializers.subject.SubjectNameStrategy`` is deprecated as of ``4.1.3`` and if used will have some performance degradation.

   * Type: class
   * Default: class io.confluent.kafka.serializers.subject.TopicNameStrategy